yumansur/linkedin-skill-assessments-quizzes/solidworks/solidworks-quiz.md

 - [ ] Drag the loft connectors to the correct position, or use guide curves
 - [ ] Reduce the spacing between the loft profiles, then scale the loft body as required
-- [ ] Loft shapes are driven entirely by the loft profiles, adjust the skecthes to remove any ambiguity in the loft path
+- [x] Loft shapes are driven entirely by the loft profiles, adjust the sketches to remove any ambiguity in the loft path
 - [ ] Ensure that the Twist Along Path option is not selected

 #### Q19.
 When creating a sweep feature, you receive this error: "Cannot get to a point on the path to start with.
 For an open path, the path must intersect with the section plane."
 How can you fix this?

-- [ ] Ensure that the path skecth touches the profile skecth at some point
+- [x] Ensure that the path skecth touches the profile skecth at some point
 - [ ] Select the Path Merge option within the sweep feature
 - [ ] Select the Path Intersection option within the sweep feature
 - [ ] Edit the path skecth and reduce any areas of tight curvature